iskl/HciClient/README.md

  * Prepare and mobile browser which has the functionality of QR code scanning (e.g. QQ Browser or UC Browser) on your mobile phone.
  * Run the server side on server.
  * On a desktop computer, open a browser and visit the server side website at http://192.168.200.167:5000
  * Open the browser and scan the QR code displayed on desktop computer browser.
-I comfirm page will be loaded in mobile phone browser.
+I confirm page will be loaded in mobile phone browser.
  * Touch the button to make sure to combine the mobile phone to this page.
 The app will be started automaticly and the movie should start itself at once.
  * Incline the phone to right to see the volume up, and incline the phone to left to see the volume down.
 Turn the phone upside down to see the movie pause.
  * If you left the app to see an SMS or takes a phone call, the movie will be paused automaticly.